Piecewise Constant Hazard Estimation with the Fused Lasso: Introduction

-Roughly speaking, our estimation method works as follows: To start with, we estimate the cumulative hazard nonparametrically.
-To do so, we use an estimator off-the-shelf, in particular, the Breslow estimator (which reduces to the Nelson-Aalen estimator if there are no covariates).
-We then compute increments of the Breslow estimator over a fine grid of time points.
-These increments can be shown to follow a simple regression model with the following property: the regression function is a discretized version of the piecewise constant hazard we want to estimate.
-This allows us to construct an estimator of the hazard by applying techniques for estimating piecewise constant regression curves, in particular, fused lasso techniques.
 The main merits of our approach are as follows: \begin{enumerate}[label=(\roman*),leftmargin=0.95cm] \item The approach is not restricted to a specific time-to-event model.
 It rather works in a general counting process framework which nests a wide range of popular models in time-to-event analysis. \item The approach does not presuppose any knowledge about the piecewise constant structure of the hazard.
-In particular, the location of change points, their number and the function values of the hazard are unknown. \item The approach produces parsimonious solutions, i.e., piecewise constant reconstructions of the hazard with only few parameters. \item The approach is fully daten-driven: there are no free tuning parameters that need to be chosen in an adhoc fashion. \end{enumerate} Our estimation methodology is developed in Section \ref{sec:estimation} and backed up by quite comprehensive theory in Section \ref{sec:theory}.
+In particular, the location of change points, their number and the function values of the hazard are unknown. \item The approach produces parsimonious solutions, i.e., piecewise constant reconstructions of the hazard with only few parameters. \item The approach is fully daten-driven: there are no free tuning parameters that need to be chosen in an adhoc fashion. \end{enumerate} We are not aware of any other established technique that comes with all these advantages and is underpinned by comprehensive theory.

+Our fused-lasso-based estimation procedure is developed step by step in Section \ref{sec:estimation} and backed up by theory in Section \ref{sec:theory}.
 Implementation details are dealt with in Section~\ref{sec:impl}.
 The methods and theory are complemented by a simulation study in Section \ref{sec:sim} and a real data example in Section \ref{sec:app}.
 The data example considers a piecewise constant parametrization of the three-variate hazard measure in an illness-death multistate model, which is used to jointly model so-called progression-free and overall survival, major time-to-event outcomes in oncology.
-The parametric fit is judged by comparison against standard nonparametric Kaplan-Meier estimators and may, e.g., be used for planning of randomised controlled trials and evaluation of operational trial characteristics.
+The piecewise constant fit is judged by comparison against standard nonparametric Kaplan-Meier estimators and may, e.g., be used for planning of randomised controlled trials and evaluation of operational trial characteristics.